mhalle/allen-atlas-oa/atlases/allen-sample/README.md

 * `spaces.oa.jsonld` - provide objects to specify named coordinate spaces.

+* `atlas.oa.jsonld` and `atlas-random-colors.oa.jsonld` top-level atlas files that import relevant data files using the Import node.

+# TODO

 * TODO: Define Stage (or Scene) objects to provide different rendering configurations of Actors.
+That includes styles for stages (cameras and other scene-level features).

 * TODO: Define the Atlas description node that includes pointers to all other nodes, defining what is exported, and also providing metadata about the atlas itself.